mridwanpe/mridwanpe/README.md

 # 💫 About Me:
-Hi guys, I am a graduate of the university faculty of information technology.
-I have an interest in the field of information technology, this makes me someone who is literate in technology.
-I have expertise in the field of frontend web development using javascript and ui design using figma or adobe xd.
+Hi guys, I am a graduate of the University Faculty of Information Technology.
+I have an interest in the field of Information Technology, this makes me someone who is literate in technology.
+I have expertise in the field of Frontend Web Development using Javascript and UI Design using Figma or Adobe XD.
 In addition to these skills, I also have a hobby of editing photos and videos.

 ## 🌐 Socials: